-I am leaving care soon and would like to know what support I am entitled to from the Council as a care leaver?
+I am leaving care soon - what support I am entitled to from the Council as a care leaver?

 Craven District Council works in partnership with North Yorkshire County Council to deliver advice and housing for young people and care leavers through the Young Person’s Pathway.